mcpcpc/k1ss/install.md

 [13.0] Install Xorg (optional)
 ------------------------------

 To install Xorg, the input drivers and a basic default set of fonts, run the following commands.
-See <{{ site.kiss.web }}/wiki/xorg>
+See <{{ site.wiki }}/xorg>

     $ kiss b xorg-server xinit xf86-input-libinput